Eschatologue/CM_wiki/docs/spells/1st-level.md

 You create a 20-foot-radius sphere of fog centered on a point within range.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the radius of the fog increases by 20 feet for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the radius of the fog increases by 20 feet for each slot level above 1st.

 ### Frost Fingers
 *1st-level evocation*